Constant losses in Induction Motor

 These losses occur due to the resistance of rotor winding as well as the resistance of stator winding.
 These losses are also called copper losses.

 These are proportional to the square of stator and rotor currents respectively.
-As these currents depend on the load, copper losses in induction motor vary with the change in load.
+As these currents depend on the load, copper losses vary with the change in load.

 Hence these are known as variable losses.
-The load test is performed on induction motor to determine the variable losses in induction motor.
+The blocked rotor test is performed on induction motor to determine the variable losses.

 - Three Phase Induction Motor Construction